Why Your East Texas Home Didn’t Sell (and How to Fix It Before Re-Listing)

 Contact me today for a free, no-obligation strategy session.
 Together, we’ll position your home to sell quickly, for top value, and get you the results you’ve been waiting for.
 Don’t wait, your next chapter starts with the right plan in place!

-Kristin Koonce Burroughs, REALTOR®
+Kristin Koonce, REALTOR®

 https://www.kristinkoonce.com